evirunurm/room-leaves/README.md

 - AR in AFrame

-- Push notification when added to cart / things happen
+- Push notification when things happen
+    - Change profile
+    - Add to cart
+    - Order
+    - Remove from cart
+    - Rated
+    -
 - Newspaper form
 - Save View settings in Products View to Local Storage.
 - Notification appearing when you spend too much time in the same page